-Student conduct is governed by the university's policies, as explained in the Student Conduct Code (https://beav.es/codeofconduct).
-Students are expected to conduct themselves in the course (e.g., on discussion boards, email postings) in compliance with the university's regulations regarding civility.
+Student conduct is governed by the university's policies, as explained in the Code of Student Conduct (https://beav.es/codeofconduct).
+Students are expected to behave in the course (e.g., on discussion boards, email postings) in compliance with the university's regulations regarding civility.